 starting from freelancer.com to fiverr.com for over 2 years now, I must say,

-I have mastered the process of how to open a PayPal account in Nigeria that allows you send and receive funds.
+I have mastered the process of how to open a PayPal account in Nigeria that allows you to send and receive funds.

 Not alone opening, also how to operate it in the most fairy legal way that your account doesn’t contradict the PayPal operational policy.

 So far, like many other Nigerians,

 using PayPal in Nigeria involves so many black hat methods even though they’re not totally illegal.

 This means you will be using other countries PayPal gateway but with your legal name and credentials.